AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 Please make sure you are using `aelf Testnet` in order to be able to receive your testnet tokens from the Faucet.
 :::

-- Proceed to sign up with a Google Account or your preferred login method and complete the necessary accounts creation prompts and you should observe the following interface once you have signed up.
+- Proceed to sign up with a Google account or your preferred login method and complete the necessary accounts creation prompts and you should observe the following interface once you have signed up.

   ![success-login](/img/success-login.png)